 The National Archives released 1,582 pages on the Black Panther Party (BPP) in Hartford on March 6, 2014.
 Many pages are missing, of course, and many names have been redacted, especially those of about 45 confidential informants who operated from 1969 to 1972 on behalf of the Bureau in Hartford, New Haven, Bridgeport, Middletown and several college campuses.
 Frequently these snitches reported on private meetings of both the Panthers and other groups allied with them, including the Communist Party, the Blackstone Rangers and the Young Patriots.
 This article summarizes some (but certainly not all) educational and community work performed by the Hartford BPP.
-For while the Feds gobbled up the Panthers’ incendiary rhetoric, and both sides were obsessed with guns, Hartford’s black community supported the Panthers for their deeds, not their words.
+For while the Feds gobbled up the Panthers’ incendiary rhetoric, and both sides were obsessed with guns, Hartford’s black community supported the Panthers for their deeds as much as their words.

 FREE BREAKFAST PROGRAM